nuomiji/Ethereum-Token-Sender/README.md

 - create password encrypted account and generate keystore file

 ### Send Token
-- batch or single transaction done on given ERC20 token type
+- transaction on given ERC20 token type
-- toggle between batch and single using the TxToggle button
+- toggle between batch and single using the toggle button
 - upload recipients info in csv file under the following format: ```Name, Address, Amount``` (units in 18th decimal place)
 - webpage will be redirected to ```Etherscan``` and transaction hashes will be generated in CSV formt under ```outputs``` folder

 ### Send Ether
-- batch or single transaction on Ether
+- transaction on Ether
-- toggle between batch and single using the TxToggle button
+- toggle between batch and single using the toggle button
 - upload recipients info in csv file under the following format: ```Name, Address, Amount``` (units in Wei)
 - webpage will be redirected to ```Etherscan``` and transaction hashes will be generated in CSV formt under ```outputs``` folder